Voxoff/fourfive/README.md

 MAIN PAGE

 	•	Make ‘Our products’ centralised on all devices and make grey line stretch a bit longer across the page.
-	•	Add this subhead under ‘Our products’ – ‘choose from our range of specialist cbd products’
 	•	Take the grey background off the ‘shop now’ buttons
 	•	James to make icons for bottom yellow bar and write copy for it.